 Vintage dealers and decorators use the phrase "Mid-Century Modern" with abandon when referencing styles that have now become hip and trendy classics.
-In fact, many designers now imitate the clean lines and subtle curves of these designs in compositions updated for the 21st century.
+Many designers now imitate the clean lines and subtle curves of these designs in compositions updated for the 21st century.
 Mid-century furniture and design are once again fashionable, and while some collectible items are extremely expensive others are quite affordable.

 The Attraction of Mid-Century Modern